Raistrawby/Rshiny_project/README.md

 ### Pathway enrichment
 As before 2 tabs are avalaible for GSEA analysis and SEA analysis.
 KEGG is used for pathway description.
+GSEA :
+the pvalue cutoff is set to 1.
+Different plot are created as :
+- dot plot
+- ridge plot
+-  gsea plot
+- resume table
+SEA :
+Both pvalue and log2foldchange are set to 1 different plot are created :
+- upset plot
+- barplot
+- dotplot
+- resume table

+In both method, the padjuste method is used.

 ### protein domain enrichment
+Interpro is used for this analyse and data are collected from ensembl.
+2 method of analysis are represented: for both metohd the adjust method is selected.
 GSEA :
+pvalue cutoff is set to 1.
+Different plot are created as :
+- dot plot
+- ridge plot
+-  gsea plot
+- resume table
 SEA :
+both pvalue and log2foldchange are set to 1. different plot are created :
+- upset plot
+- barplot
+- dotplot
+- resume table

 ### Export
 a Manhattan like figures is created with the merged of informations from the previous analysis.